Diverse Video Captioning Through Latent Variable Expansion: Experiments

 \subsection{Experimental Settings}

 We uniformly sample 60 frames from each clip and use Inception-v3~\cite{szegedy2016rethinking} to extract frame-level features.
 To capture the video temporal information, the C3D network~\cite{karpathy2014large} is utilized to extract the dynamic features of video.
 The dynamic features are then encoded by a LSTM whose final output is concatenated with all the frame-level features.
+For MSR-VTT, we integrate the audio features extracted from the pre-trained VGGish model~\cite{hershey2017cnn} with other video features.
 We convert all the sentences to lower cases, remove punctuation characters and tokenize the sentences.
 We retain all the words in the dataset and thus obtain a vocabulary of 13,375 words for MSVD, 29,040 words for MSR-VTT.
-To evaluate the performance of our model, we utilize METEOR~\cite{denkowski2014meteor}, BLEU~\cite{papineni2002bleu}, CIDEr~\cite{vedantam2015cider} and ROUGE~\cite{lin2004rouge} as our evaluation metrics, which are commonly used for performance evaluation of video captioning methods.
+To evaluate the performance of our model, we utilize METEOR~\cite{denkowski2014meteor}, BLEU~\cite{papineni2002bleu}, CIDEr~\cite{vedantam2015cider}, and ROUGE-L~\cite{lin2004rouge} as our evaluation metrics, which are commonly used for performance evaluation of video captioning methods.

 In our experiments, with an initial learning rate $10^{-5}$ to avoid the gradient explosion, the LSTM unit size and word embedding size are set as 512, empirically.
 We train our model with mini-batch 64 using ADAM optimizer~\cite{kingma2014adam}, and the length of sentence \emph{T} is set as 25.
 For sentence with fewer than 25 words, we pad the remaining inputs with zeros.
 To regularize the training and avoid overfitting, we apply dropout with rate of 0.5 on the outputs of LSTMs.
-During testing process, beam search with beam width of 5 is used to generate descriptions.
+In the training process, we first pre-train the encoder-decoder model and discriminator, and then optimize the CGAN module.
+When training CGAN, we freeze the parameters of the encoder-decoder model.
+During testing, beam search with beam width of 5 is used to generate descriptions.